dominictarr/streamview/README.md

 * since the view is rebuilt, updating it is just starting over.
 * since it's separate, the view doesn't even need to be persisted in leveldb. room opens to experiment with different, simpler persistence mechanisms (i.e. memory or files ;)
+* since the view is rebuilt, and the log provides durability, the view doesn't need to worry about durability, and can instead worry about performance. you only need to write out the view occasionally, so rebuilding isn't too expensive, but not on every write.
 * the view could even be implemented in another process in another language or on another machine.

 But this does create one new difficulty: